stevenmukama/React-magician/README.md

 # 📖 [Bookstore components] <a name="about-project"></a>

-> The tech stack that was used include: Reactjs, css.

 **[Bookstore components]** is a web app built with reactjs and css.

 ## 🛠 Built With <a name="built-with"></a>